Clustering multivariate functional data using unsupervised binary trees: Empirical analysis

 where $dX^{(p)}(t_p)/dt_p$ is the first derivative of $X^{(p)}(t_p)$.
 These two methods are denoted as $k$\texttt{-means-}$d_1$ and $k$\texttt{-means-}$d_2$ in the following.
-We use the implementation developed in \cite{hernando_bernabe_development_2019} for both univariate and multivariate functional data.
+We use the implementation developed in a 2019 Madrid university report by A. Hernando Bernab\'e for both univariate and multivariate functional data.
 We also compare our algorithm with a Gaussian Mixture Model, fitted using an EM algorithm, on the coefficients of a functional principal components analysis on the dataset with a fixed number of components, quoted as \texttt{FPCA+GMM} in the following.
 Finally, we consider only the first step of the \texttt{fCUBT} algorithm, which is the growth of the tree, to point out the usefulness of the joining step.
 The method will be referred as \texttt{Growing} in the following.

 We are greatly interested in the ability of the algorithms to retrieve the true number of clusters $K$.
-When the true labels are available, the estimated partitions are compared with the true partition using the Adjusted Rand Index \cite{hubert_comparing_1985} (ARI), which is an ``adjusted for chance'' version of the Rand Index \cite{rand_objective_1971}.
-Let $\mathcal{U} = \{U_1, \dots, U_r\}$ and $\mathcal{V} = \{V_1, \dots, V_s\}$ be two different partitions of $\mathcal{S}_N$, \emph{i.e}
+When the true labels are available, the estimated partitions are compared with the true partition using the Adjusted Rand Index (\ARI) (\cite{hubert_comparing_1985}, see Section \ref{app:numerical_illustation} in the Supplementary Material for a definition).